 The responsibility for implementing strategies to foster employment and economic opportunity is shared and coordinated among various government agencies and service providers.
 However, the Department of Social Services (DSS) is the primary agency tasked with assisting residents who fall below the poverty line.
-DSS partners with the Anne Arundel Workforce Development Corporation and the Community Action Agency (CAA) on a number of efforts to assist County residents with moving beyond poverty.
-In addition, Anne Arundel Community College and the Opportunities Industrialization Center of Anne Arundel County (OIC) provide courses and programs to enhance employment skills.
-The Anne Arundel County Family Support Center in Annapolis, operated by Maryland Family Network and DSS provides a wide range of programs including (i) education and employment readiness, (ii) adult education and GED prep, (iii) programs for parents, young fathers, and children, and (iv) a teen parent alternative high school program.
+DSS collaborates with the Anne Arundel Workforce Development Corporation and the Community Action Agency on a number of efforts to assist County residents with moving beyond poverty.
+In addition, Anne Arundel Community College and the Opportunities Industrialization Center of Anne Arundel County provide courses and programs to enhance employment skills.
+The Anne Arundel County Family Support Center in Annapolis, operated by Maryland Family Network and DSS provides a wide range of programs including: (i) education and employment readiness; (ii) adult education and GED prep; (iii) programs for parents, young fathers, and children; and (iv) a teen parent alternative high school program.

 DSS also operates a Community Resource Center and a Customer Service Center in Glen Burnie and Annapolis.
-These Centers offer one-stop access to community services at a single location.
-Not only can residents access the traditional income supports such as Temporary Cash Assistance (TCA) or Food Stamps, they can also access Jobs Work Arundel, an employment program operated by Anne Arundel Workforce Development Corporation.
-Jobs Work Arundel helps Temporary Assistance for Needy Families (TANF) recipients increase their self-sufficiency through barrier removal, skills and certifications training, essential skills development, and work experience placement that leads to employment.
-These Centers also provide space for County community partners such as the Anne Arundel County Literacy Council and Blessed in Tech Ministries, which both provide life skills and job readiness training for individuals who are low income or experiencing homelessness.
+These centers offer one-stop access to community services at a single location.
+Not only can residents access the traditional income supports such as Temporary Cash Assistance or Food Stamps, residents can also access Jobs Work Arundel, an employment program operated by Anne Arundel Workforce Development Corporation.
+Jobs Work Arundel helps Temporary Assistance for Needy Families recipients increase their self-sufficiency through barrier removal, skills and certifications training, essential skills development, and work experience placement that leads to employment.
+These centers also provide space for County community partners such as the Anne Arundel County Literacy Council and Blessed in Tech Ministries, which both provide life skills and job readiness training for individuals who are low income or experiencing homelessness.

 The County uses its federal funds for projects and programs providing maximum benefit to extremely low income, low income, and moderate income households.
-Specifically, in LFY 2021 the County will provide \$15,000 in CDBG funds to support OIC of Anne Arundel County.
+Specifically, in Local Fiscal Year 2022 the County will provide \$20,000 in CDBG funds to support OIC of Anne Arundel County.
 This Program offers English for Speakers of Other Languages (ESOL), basic academic skills, GED preparation, and computer skills training classes to low income unemployed and underemployed County residents.
 The program is expected to benefit approximately 60 very low and low income individuals over the next year.

-Additionally, CDBG funds in the amount of \$10,800 have been allocated to Vehicles for Change to continue their program.
-This Program prepares donated cars for resale at a low cost to limited income households to enable them to maintain employment and become financially secure and independent.
-This program will serve four low income households.
+While CDBG funds were not allocated to Vehicles for Change in Local Fiscal Year 2022, the Program will continue using remaining funds from the previous fiscal year.
+This Program prepares donated cars for resale at a low cost to limited income households enabling them to maintain employment and become financially secure and independent.
+This Program will serve four low income households.

-Actions planned to develop institutional structure.
+Actions planned to develop institutional structure